Hawaii vs. UNLV NCAA Football Odds, Plays and Insights | November 13, 2021

 Hawaii Stats and Trends

-- Hawaii has three wins against the spread in 10 games this season.
+- In Hawaii's 10 games this season, it has three wins against the spread.

-- The Rainbow Warriors have covered the spread once this season when favored by 3 points or more (in two chances).

 - Hawaii's games this year have hit the over on three of nine set point totals (33.3%).

-- Hawaii is 1-1 against the spread and 3-0 overall this season when the team notches more than 33.9 points.
+- Hawaii is 1-1 against the spread and 3-0 overall this season when the team puts up more than 33.9 points.

-- In games that Hawaii totals over 430.2 yards, the team is 1-2 against the spread and 3-1 overall.
+- Hawaii is 1-2 against the spread and 3-1 overall when the team piles up more than 430.2 yards.

-- The Rainbow Warriors have turned the ball over 24 times this season, 11 more turnovers than the Rebels have forced (13).

 - Find the latest spread and moneyline odds for Hawaii at SISportsbook.